9khil/reddplantene/README.md

 Hvis du har moistboard v1.x må du bruke koden fra release v1.0.
 Koden i masterbranchen er for moistboard v2.x.

+# Upcoming changes
+- Phant has reached end of life :/ Will replace with Adafruit IO or something like that.

 # Agenda
 - Lodding